Why Mom Should Be The Sports Coach

 It starts at the elementary level.
 There are endless benefits when Mom signs up to coach.
 Take in the scene from an eight-year-old girl’s perspective.
-There is Mom using STEM skills that many girls by fourth grade have convinced themselves are “for boys.”
+There is a Mom using STEM skills that many girls by fourth grade have convinced themselves are “for boys.”
 Watch Mom using math to crunch numbers and create meaningful statistics, employing technology and smart boards to break down video and create scouting reports, and organizing the economics of efficient team travel.
-Our daughters need to see Mom under pressure from a fourth-down situation, facing conflict (even initiating it!), disputing a call with a referee, negotiating a playoff schedule that will benefit her team.
+Our daughters need to see Mom under pressure from a fourth-down situation, facing conflict (even initiating it!), disputing a call with a referee, and negotiating a playoff schedule that will benefit her team.

 How do our daughters know what is possible for them if they don’t witness women lead in their most impressionable years?
 They.
 Need.
 To.
 See.
 Mom.
 Lead.
 Lead in the classroom, lead on the field, lead in scientific research, lead the country … it starts with teaching our daughters to lead in every opportunity they see.
 Coaching our children in their formative years will help break a gender barrier 20 years from now when they begin their professional lives.

 Men have done an incredible job over the last 50 years, morphing their roles into providers AND caregivers.
 Men now participate in childrearing, including meal preparation and academic direction, far more than they did in the 1960s.
 Women did not have to step aside as caregivers in order for men to make that change.
 I am certainly not suggesting that any talented and inspiring male coaches we have in college athletics step aside to “make room” for women.
 Far from it.

 I learn more about the sports I cover with every game I call in large part because the coaches (male and female) are generous enough to spend time talking with me about their approach to the sport.
 Those jobs go to the most qualified candidates, and until we show our girls EARLY in life that “Head Coach” is a title worth working for we will continue to limit our daughter’s ambition and opportunities.